jaymorelli96/jaymorelli/content/now.md

 - Prompt Engineering and AI
 ##### Personal
 - Family: I love spending time with my fiancée and Lua (our black miniature Schnauzer)
+- Cycling: Got myself a Canyon Grizl and will be doing a 7 days cycling trip very soon
 - Surfing
 - Board games
 - Cooking and mixology